Major Pillar Edicts: Major Pillar Edict 7

 Works done by Asoka for Dhamma Policy.
 He says that all sects desire both self-control and purity of mind.
 This edict only appears on the Delhi-Topra pillar, at the fortress of Feroz Shah Kotla in New Delhi.

 7th Edict: issues of authenticity

-The authenticity of the 7th Edict is generally not disputed, but Christopher Beckwith has challenged it, and he suggests it is a later inscription, possibly made as late as the 5th century CE, when the old Brahmi script had not yet evolved much, and was still readable for any literate person.
+The authenticity of the 7th Edict is generally not disputed, but Christopher Beckwith — whose theories are not accepted by mainstream scholarship — has challenged it, and he suggests it is a later inscription, possibly made as late as the 5th century CE, when the old Brahmi script had not yet evolved much, and was still readable for any literate person.
 He gives numerous reasons for his doubts: